The Best 10 Ways to Expand Your Vocal Range Today!

-One of the biggest reasons singers take voice lessons is to expand vocal range.
+One of the biggest reasons singers take voice lessons is to learn how to expand vocal range.

 People have done lots of research on singers like Axl Rose and Mariah Carey and have found that they have a tremendous range.